 Planning a trip to Amsterdam and deciding on where to stay?
 Check out our suggestions of five top hotels in Amsterdam.

-Tip: Print out a copy of our Travel Guide: 24 Hours in Amsterdam
+Read also: Travel Guide: 24 Hours in Amsterdam

 1InterContinental Amstel Amsterdam